qteqpid/audio-grabber/README.md

 m3u8, mpd
 ```

-### What It Does Not Do

-- It cannot discover resources that have not been loaded or exposed to the browser.
-- It does not handle non-`http(s)` URLs such as `blob:` or `data:`.
+### Permissions and Privacy

+- The scanner runs inside the current page.
+- The project code does not contain remote upload, analytics, telemetry, or external API request logic.
+- The extension only uses `activeTab`, `scripting`, and `downloads`.
+- Download success still depends on the browser and the target server response.

+### Limitations

+- If playback has not started, the related audio request may not exist yet; play the audio for a few seconds before scanning.
+- Only `http` and `https` URLs are collected; `blob:` and `data:` URLs are excluded.
-- It does not stitch HLS/DASH media segments; it only lists manifest files.
+- HLS/DASH manifests are listed as `.m3u8` or `.mpd` files only.
+The tool does not stitch media segments.
-- It does not crack DRM, decrypt protected audio, bypass login, or bypass site access controls.
+- The tool does not crack DRM, decrypt protected audio, bypass login, or bypass site access controls.
-- Cross-origin downloads depend on the browser and the target server response.
+- Cross-origin downloads and filename preservation may be affected by browser or server policy.

-### Project Layout
+### Project Structure

 ```text
 .